 It’s easy to get sucked into a fixed-term contract by shiny cash offers, prompt payment discounts and other add-ons that appear to be a good deal at face value.
 Before signing a 2-year contract in exchange for a $200 cash offer or a new tv, consider the long term implications.
 What you could save with an alternative company over those 2 years could far outweigh the initial upfront payment.
 And being locked into a fixed term contract means you can’t leave the power company if you change your mind in a few months time.
 Prompt payment discounts are often just late payment penalties in reverse.
 Look beyond the clever marketing tactics of big power companies for honesty, transparency and fairness in practice.

-Flick Electric customers saved on average $498 in the past 12 months.
-They make joining easy, they’re New Zealand’s ONLY Consumer Trusted power company and they won’t lock you into a fixed term contract.
+Flick Electric customers saved on average $479 (as at June 2017) in the past 12 months.
+Flick makes joining easy, they’re New Zealand’s ONLY Consumer Trusted power company and they won’t lock you into a fixed term contract.
 Give them a call on 0800 435 425 to find out what you could be saving, or sign up online at flickelectric.co.nz.